vltansky/IkaEasy/README.md

 The language has to be referenced in the `/zJS/lng.js` file and `/manifest.json` file to be picked up.

 Note: The name of the file should be the two-letters [ISO-639-1 language code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

+##Building and minifying

+`master` is the main folder where all the file sources in readable view.
+`dist` is the folder after minifying & concating.
+The content of this folder goes to releasing updated in chrome web store.

+Use grunt to minify, concat & etc (already configured.
+Just use `grunt` command in the root of the project).

 ## Copyright and license